ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/processors.md

 ### StickToRoads
 Zombies navigate along roads using a waypoint graph built from the map's road data.
 When near a road, agents follow it node-to-node.
 At intersections they pick a direction (usually continuing forward, sometimes turning).
 At dead ends they turn around and walk back to the last intersection.
 Agents that drift too far from their target road node will re-acquire the nearest road.

+If the same system also includes **StickToBiome** or **AvoidBiome**, road-node target selection is restricted accordingly: candidate nodes outside the preferred biome (or inside the avoided biome) are skipped.
+If no eligible neighbour exists at the current node, StickToRoads disengages for that step and other processors take over until the agent moves back into a valid biome.

 - Uses Distance: No
 - Example: Zombies walk along roads and highways, properly traversing intersections and turning around at dead ends